 For the week of Kidsworx, Marcello and his wife Heidie work full time with the children.
-However, they aren’t alone because they had about 300 individuals sign up to volunteer for the Crankworx event in various capacities last year.
-Generally, to make the events work and be a fulfilling success they require about 250 volunteers.
-Over the course of the three years that Marcello has assited with the Kidsworx events, he has had a core of volunteers come back each year to help out.
+Thankfully, they aren’t alone.
+Last year they had about 300 individuals sign up to volunteer for the Crankworx event in various capacities.
+Over the course of the three years that Marcello has assisted with the Kidsworx events, he has had a core group of volunteers come back each year to help out.

-With a large number of small children participating who really just want the opportunity to ride their bikes, a balance had to be achieved with the older children who were there to hone and learn new biking skills.
-Last year, to meet the needs of the older children Marcello brought in the accomplished athlete and educator Mark Leishman to work with the mature, more experienced children.
+The large number of participants results in a wide variety of needs.
+Smaller children really just want the opportunity to ride their bikes.
+Older children came to hone and learn new biking skills.
+Last year, to meet the needs of the older children Marcello brought in the accomplished athlete and educator Mark Leishman to work with the more experienced children.
 He was able to pass on pointers and tips to the parents on how to improve their kids on the pump track.
 Recently, involving the parents in the various aspects of Kidsworx has become a focus for Marcello in order to enrich the experience for the children and everyone involved.

-The success of Kidsworx also relies to a degree on the generosity of sponsors who donate items such as tee shirts, hats, and stickers.
+The success of Kidsworx also relies on the generosity of sponsors.
+Sponsors donate items such as tee shirts, hats, and stickers.
 The Pimp My Ride event utilizes donated stickers and other accoutrements so kids can dress up their bikes.
 Marcello has noticed that several kids’ bikes have been coated with more than one year’s worth of decals.
-Positive proof that families are making the annual event one their mandatory stops for summer fun.
+Positive proof that families are making the annual event one of their mandatory stops for summer fun.

 When asked about the gear used at the event, Marcello was quick to point out Giant Bicycles of New Zealand was key to the success of Kidsworx.
 He said “They worked to ensure that all the kids have bikes to fit their size by providing all the demos.
 Parents are often shocked that even their two or three year old toddler has a bike readily available.”

-However, even as the popularity of Crankworx and Kidsworx grow by leaps and bounds, Marcello still expresses his heartfelt dream and goal to keep the event’s focus on kids and their families having fun.
+The popularity of Crankworx and Kidsworx continues to grow by leaps and bounds.
+However, Marcello still expresses his heartfelt dream and goal to keep the event’s focus on kids and their families having fun.
 “I don’t want it to get so big that we have to have so much oversight and supervision, we lose the spontaneity that you are seeing in some of these pictures, seeing in these videos.
 So I feel that is the biggest challenge for me.
 It is not getting more stickers or getting more bikes.
 It is making sure that we don’t change that positive vibe that immediately greets every single family, every single kid that enters our space.”